 Fry The Nuts

-- Heat 3 tablespoons of ghee in a large heavy bottom pot over low heat.
+- Heat 3 tablespoons of ghee in a large, heavy bottom pan over low heat.

-- Once the ghee is hot, add cloves, almonds, cashew nuts, raisins, pistachios, and chironji to the pot and fry until they are lightly browned (3-4 minutes), stirring continuously.
+- Once the ghee is hot, add cloves, almonds, cashew nuts, raisins, pistachios, and chironji to the pan and fry until lightly browned (3-4 minutes), stirring continuously.

 - Remove them to a plate using a slotted spoon.

 - Note – The nuts get burned in just a few seconds.
 So be very careful while frying them.
 Also, sliver them thickly and not finely.
-They will keep browning in the residual heat, so remove them from the pot as soon as they turn light brown.
+They will keep browning in the residual heat, so remove them from the pan when they turn light brown.

 Make Sheer Khorma